-In 2015, The NR Hub conducted a study on sand mining and its impact on river ecology and people in five states: Karnataka, Gujarat, Madhya Pradesh, Andhra Pradesh and Orissa.
-This report, titled 'Stolen Sand', was released in March 2016 in New Delhi.
+In 2015, The NR Hub conducted a study on sand mining and its impact on river ecology and peo- ple in five states: Karnataka, Gujarat, Madhya Pradesh, Andhra Pradesh and Orissa.
+This report, titled 'Stolen Sand', was released in March 2016in New Delhi.
 Forty participants, including A. V. Swamy, Rajya Sabha MP and Balabhadra Majhi, Lok Sabha MP from Nabarangpur, Odisha, were present.
-Community members and researchers shared their views, and the MPs stated that such reports would help find solutions for the problem of illegal mining in India and provide a basis for debating the issue of the protection of rivers in Parliament.
+Community members and researchers shared their views, and the public leaders stated that such reports would help find solutions for the problem in India and provide a basis for protection of rivers.

-The Environment Audit Unit of the Comptroller & Auditor General (CAG) of India has recognised NR
+The Environment Audit Unit of the Comptroller & Auditor General (CAG) of India has recognised NR Hub's research on sand mining and also invited the Hub to address a training session for their senior auditors on river sand mining and its implications, at the

-Hub's research on sand mining and also invited the Hub to address a training session for their senior auditors on river sand mining and its implications, at the International Centre for Environmental Audit (ICED), Jaipur.
+International Centre for Environmental Audit (ICED), Jaipur.